pohlai88/AIBOS-VMP/.dev/dev-note/__CODEBASE_AUDIT_REPORT.md

 **Next Steps:**
 1. ✅ Phase 1: Route helper utilities created
-2. ⏳ Phase 2: Begin standardizing critical routes (20 routes)
+2. ✅ Phase 2: Standardized critical routes (20 routes) - Sprint 1 Complete
-3. ⏳ Phase 3: Standardize remaining routes (55 routes)
+3. ✅ Phase 3: Standardized remaining routes (55 routes) - Sprints 2-4 Complete
-4. ⏳ Phase 4: Verification and testing
+4. ✅ Phase 4: Verification and testing - Sprint 5 Complete

-**Note:** Standardization of all 75 routes should be done incrementally, testing after each batch to ensure no regressions.
+**Final Status:** All 75 routes have been successfully standardized.
+All `console.error()` calls have been replaced with `logError()`.
+All routes use standardized helper functions.
+See `__STANDARDIZATION_VERIFICATION_REPORT.md` for complete details.